BCHoagland/Iris/README.md

 Unzip the file

 You will be prompted with a security concern.
-Head to System Preferences > Security and Privacy > Open Anyway The app is stored in the menu bar at the top of the screen.
+Head to System Preferences > Security and Privacy > Open Anyway

+The app is stored in the menu bar at the top of the screen.
 Select the eye icon to open the app

+You will be prompted to allow Iris to access your contacts the first time you open the app.
+Allow this in order for Iris to function properly

 ## System Requirements
 Iris is only supported on machines running MacOS